nadegeguiglielmoni/GraphUnzip/README.md

 ## Installation

-`GraphUnzip` requires numpy and scipy, you can install them using `pip install`.
+`GraphUnzip` requires python3 with numpy and scipy, you can install them using `pip install`.
+To run `GraphUnzip`, clone this repo, and simply run `python main.py`

 ## Usage